 Basting will help keep difficult trims in place.

-Step Two - Stitch
+Step 2 - Stitch Using Fell Stitch

 Begin working from right to left using the fold of the applique fabric.
+You will be working on the right side of the fabric.

 Insert the needle into the main fabric horizontally.
 Guide the needle, in a slanted direction, through the fabric and out under the fold just above the first stitch.
-This forms the fell stitch.
+This small stitch forms the fell stitch.

 Repeat and make the next and following tiny straight stitches.

 You will make a row of small straight stitches on the surface of the work facing you and diagonal stitches on the other side of the work.
-The smaller the stitches the more invisible your applique will be.
+The smaller the stitches, the more invisible your applique will be.

 Alternatives to Fell Stitch

-Fell stitch is often used for applique which means there are several easy alternatives you can use to create different effects.
+Fell stitch is often used for applique, which means there are several easy alternatives you can use to create different effects.

-- Backstitch is a strong continuous looking straight stitch that can be used to stitch applique in place.
+- Backstitch is a strong continuous, looking straight stitch that can be used to stitch applique in place.

-- Running stitch is the easiest and quickest hand stitch and can be used along the edge of applique, ribbon and braids.
+- Running stitch is the easiest and quickest hand stitch and can be used along the edge of applique, ribbon, and braids.

-- Whip stitch has small diagonal stitches and can be used in a similar fashion to fell stitch.
+- Whipstitch has small diagonal stitches and can be used in a similar fashion to fell stitch.

 Fell Stitch - In Conclusion

 The fell stitch is a winner for attaching linings because of its flexibility and strength.
 Milliners use a fell stitch as a good stitch for attaching ribbon to a hat on the brim and as a finish on the inside of the band.
 Using a fell stitch makes the project neat and strong.
-Fell stitch is one of those underestimated ‘workhorse’ kind of stitches.
+Fell stitch is one of those underestimated ‘workhorse’ kinds of stitches.
 A good one to know for stitching trims and bands.